akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 {% include image.html path="taka-quite-a-journey/google-free-tier.png" path-detail="taka-quite-a-journey/google-free-tier.png" alt="Google Free Tier" %}

 <br /><br />
-But a week later you take an AIR France plane (delayed but you are getting used to)
+However, a week later you take an AIR France plane (delayed, but you are getting used to)..

 {% include image.html path="taka-quite-a-journey/af-delay.jpg" path-detail="taka-quite-a-journey/af-delay.jpg" alt="AF Delay" %}

-and you meet some friends in Singapore
+..and you meet some friends in Singapore..

 {% include image.html path="taka-quite-a-journey/aksels-singapore.jpg" path-detail="taka-quite-a-journey/aksels-singapore.jpg" alt="Aksels @ Singapore early May 2018" %}

-and you go with them in Vietnam, Cambodia and Thailand for a couple of weeks and take a classic selfie of someone who grew up in britanny.
+..and you go with them in Vietnam, Cambodia and Thailand for a couple of weeks and take a classic selfie of someone who grew up in Brittany..

 {% include image.html path="taka-quite-a-journey/aksels-vietnam-bretagne.jpg" path-detail="taka-quite-a-journey/aksels-vietnam-bretagne.jpg" alt="Aksels @ Vietnam early May 2018" %}